dominiquedevriese/ogp-notes/modular_effects.md

     }
 }
 ```
-While previously, we could include only one of the different logging implementations, we can now include all of them.
+While previously, we had to choose one of the different logging implementations, we can now include all of them.

 By programming against the effect interface `Log`, clients remain fully agnostic of which type of logging they use:
 ```java